Yvesei/projet-web/README.md

 # Project Name
-Blog - A web application for creating and managing blog posts.
+Blog - A vulnerable web application for creating and managing blog posts.

+Try your best to exploit it. moving from one account to the other. adn finally the Admin Account.

 ## Project Structure
 The project is structured into two main folders: